Key Takeaways:

 When Does a Contract Take Effect?

 If there is no effective date listed in the contract, it becomes active when signed.
-If the person who signed it did not date the signature, the contract becomes active when the agreement leaves his or her hands.
+If the signatory does not date their signature, the contract becomes active upon delivery to the other party.

 However, if the contract includes an effective date, the contract becomes valid from the stated date, and not when the signatures are dated.
 For instance, if you sign the document today but the effective date is in a month, you must follow the agreement beginning today, even though you cannot act on it for a month.